bbriscoe/single-delay-metric/README.md

   For instance, to measure 99th percentile delay requires of the order of 1,000 packets minimum (an order of magnitude greater than 1/(1 - 0.99) = 100).
 In contrast 99.999th percentile requires 1,000,000 packets.
 At a packet rate of say 10k packet/s, they would take respectively 100 ms or 100 s.
   * The latter would be impractical to display live, while the former makes it possible to display the 99th percentile nearly immediately after a flow has started (see for instance the open source GUI we provide to display the distribution of delays for comparison between congestion controllers and AQMs [[Bond16](#Bond16)], [[l4sdemo](https://github.com/L4STeam/l4sdemo)]).
   * Similarly, for research or product testing where a large matrix of tests has to be conducted, it would be far more practical if each test run took 100 ms, rather than 100 s.
-  * To calculate a high percentile requires a significant amount of memory to bin the data accurately enough.
-So choosing a high percentile could be prohibitive, e.g. for consumer-grade network equipment.
+  * To calculate a high percentile requires a significant number of bins to hold the data.
+This can make a high percentile prohibitively expensive to maintain, e.g. on cost-reduced consumer-grade network equipment.
 * {ToDo: others?}

-As a strawman, we propose the 99th percentile (P99) as a lowest common denominator delay metric for the communications industry.
+As a strawman, we propose **the 99th percentile (P99)** as a lowest common denominator delay metric for the communications industry.
+We believe this is a workable compromise between the above somewhat conflicting requirements, but the purpose of proposing a specific number is to provoke debate, not close it off.

-## Arguments against a single percentile
+## The 'Benchmark Effect'

-The 'benchmark effect': As soon as a single metric is settled on, researchers, product engineers, etc. tend to shape their work around the benchmark.
+As soon as a single metric is settled on, researchers, product engineers, etc. tend to shape their work around the benchmark.
 A percentile metric seems robust against such perverse incentives, because it seems hard to contrive performance results that fall off a cliff just beyond a certain percentile.
 Nonetheless, even if there were a benchmark effect, it would be harmless if the percentile chosen for the benchmark realistically reflected the needs of most applications.

 {ToDo: Other arguments?}